Skip to main content

 Scanner Storage Requirements

-By default, each scan job requests 80GB of storage.
+By default, the initial normalise phase requests 80GB of storage.
 This is configurable in the values file:

 scan-workflow: